Chapter 16.16

 A. Emergency Actions.

-1. Actions taken to prevent an immediate threat to public health, safety, or welfare, or that are necessary to address an immediate risk of damage to public or private property; provided, that emergency actions that create an impact to a sensitive area or its buffer shall be taken with reasonable methods that are least likely to affect sensitive areas.
+1. Actions taken to prevent an immediate threat to public health, safety, or welfare, or that are necessary to address an immediate risk of damage to public or private property; provided, that emergency actions that create an impact to a critical area or its buffer shall be taken with reasonable methods that are least likely to affect critical areas.

 2. The person undertaking such action shall notify the planning director within one working day following commencement of the emergency activity and shall apply to the planning director for review of the work performed.
 The planning director may require a study by a qualified professional or mitigation and monitoring as provided in LFPMC 16.16.100 through 16.16.130.
 Restoration and/or mitigation activities must be initiated within one year of the date of the emergency and completed in a timely manner as prescribed by the planning director, with the goal of no net loss of critical area functions and values.

-D. Passive recreation, education, and scientific research activities that do not degrade sensitive areas or buffers, such as fishing, hiking and bird watching, not including trail building or clearing.
+D. Passive recreation, education, and scientific research activities that do not degrade critical areas or buffers, such as fishing, hiking and bird watching, not including trail building or clearing.

 E. Construction or modification of navigational aids and boundary markers.